 Illitic clay mineralogy.
 Mica/illite clay minerals predominate with trace primary chlorite and kaolinite.
 Semiarid Soils almost always have an Illitic mineralogy class unless they have a clay content of less than 10% and fall into the Mixed class.

 Permeability.
 Saturated hydraulic conductivity is slow in soils with argillic or cutanic horizons, and in some other silty or fine sandy soils.
-Infiltration may be reduced by traffic or treading when soils are saturated by irrigation water.
+Infiltration may be reduced by machine traffic or stock treading when soils are saturated by irrigation water.

 Drainage.
 No poorly or very poorly drained soils are included.